melt-ui/melt-ui/src/docs/content/preprocessor.md

 ---
 title: Preprocessor
-description: Simplifying builders with the PP.
+description: Simplifying the syntax of Melt UI using a custom preprocessor.
 ---

 ## What it does

-We provide a custom preprocessor (our PP™) that aims to enhance the DX of Melt just a bit further.
+We provide a custom preprocessor that aims to enhance the DX of Melt UI just a bit further.
 It introduces a new HTML attribute, `melt`, that accepts our builders as values.
 This helps trim down on the boilerplate just enough to keep the markup nice and tidy.
 The PP will then transform our special attribute into the proper Svelte syntax.

 ## How it works

-In the most simplest form, the preprocessor will take the following code:
+In the most simplest form, the PP will take the following code:

 ```svelte
 <script>